astaxie/docs/en-US/quickstart/router.md

   - After everything is running, our server will serve outcoming requests from port 8080 and supervising from port 8088.

-We saw the whole process of running a Beego project and some other mechanical. :TODO Let's start to see how does the Controller work.
+We saw the whole process of running a Beego project and some other functions.
+Let's start to see how does the Controller work.